uhop/stream-json/README.md

 ### Streamer

-`Streamer` is a transform stream, which consumes a stream of tokens, and produces a stream of events.
+`Streamer` is a [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream, which consumes a stream of tokens, and produces a stream of events.
 It is always the second in a pipe chain after the `Parser`.
 It knows JSON semantics and produces actionable events.
 It operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).

 ```js
 var Streamer = require("stream-json/Streamer");